-- 1. Select the rule to modify. - 2.
-From the toolbar, select More Actions > Batch Operations > Update exceptions of current rule. - 3.
-In the Selected Exceptions box, select the exceptions that you want to modify. - 4.
-In the Fields to Update box, select the fields to update.
+- Select the rule to modify. - From the toolbar, select More Actions > Batch Operations > Update exceptions of current rule. - 3) In the Selected Exceptions box, select the exceptions that you want to modify. - 4) In the Fields to Update box, select the fields to update. - 5) For each field, update the properties in the right pane.

 Field Properties State Select whether you want to enable or disable all the selected exceptions.
 This changes their state.
 Severity & Action Specify the incident severity and action plan to apply to all of the selected rules.
-If you are using Risk-Adaptive Protection to determine actions according to the source's risk level, select an action plan for each one of the risk levels (1-5), and a User-Risk Impact value.
+If you are using Risk-Adaptive Protection to determine actions according to the source's risk level, select an action plan for each one of the risk levels (1-5), and a Dynamic User Protection Severity value.
 Click Add to create a new action plan and add it to all risk level action plan lists.
 You can then select the new action plan for each risk level.
-See Custom Policy Wizard - Severity and Action , page 153, for more details.
+See Custom Policy Wizard - Severity and Action for more details.
 Source Select the sources of data you'd like to analyze.
 These sources are applied to all of the selected exceptions.
-See Custom Policy Wizard - Source , page 156, for more details.
+See Custom Policy Wizard - Source for more details.
 Destination Select the data destinations that you want to analyze.
 These destinations are applied to all of the selected exceptions.
-See Custom Policy Wizard - Destination , page 157, for more details.
+See Custom Policy Wizard - Destination , for more details.